domdomegg/gdoc2latex/README.md

 - Custom table, image, chart and drawing alignment
 - Custom font sizing

-(these aren't necessarily out of scope, but just haven't been implemented yet)
+(these aren't definitely out of scope, but they haven't been implemented yet)

 ## Detailed usage